 The Berwick Fiddle Consort (BFC) is a folk-baroque ensemble made up of musicians who share a passion for both historical performance and fiddle traditions.
-Our program will present traditional Scottish, Irish and Cape Breton music alongside Scots-inspired works in the classical style.
+Our program presents traditional Scottish, Irish and Cape Breton music alongside Scots-inspired works in the classical style.
 Francesco Geminiani was an Italian musician who built successful careers in London and Edinburgh and who was interested enough in the Scottish folk tradition to write collections of pieces based on Scots songs.
 His “Airs made into Sonatas for Two Violins and a Bass” add baroque Italian chords and accompaniment lines to Scottish melodies, creating a new hybrid style.
-Some of our sets will feature this hybrid compositional style, while others will present folk tunes in a more traditional performance idiom.
+Some of our sets feature this hybrid compositional style, while others will present folk tunes in a more traditional performance idiom.

 The New Consort:

 Madeline Apple Healey, Julie Bosworth, Elisa Sutherland, Nathan Hodgson, Brian Mummert, Jonathan Woody, singers

 Why is it that women in art are so often the ones punished for love?
 O Stars, Conspiring Against Me is a meditation on women in myth, and how those stories continue to shape the portrayal of women in art to this day.
 The program is built around the North American digital premiere of The Turn, a piece by UK-based composer Ben Rowarth designed to be interspersed with, and thus recontextualize, Claudio Monteverdi’s Lamento d’Arianna, and is framed by works by some of Monteverdi’s female contemporaries asking, well, the same kinds of questions we are.